brillout/wildcard-api/docs/rpc.md

 };
 ~~~

-In this example a schema is less efficient.
-There are even some situations where a schema makes things impossible.

-In general,
+A schema can stand in the way of retrieving/mutating data
+and can make things more difficult and sometimes not even possible.

-SQL/ORM queries are vastly more powerful than schema queries
+SQL/ORM queries are vastly more powerful;
 the schema cripples the power of SQL / your ORM.

 > :information_source: **GraphQL's power**
 > <br/>
-> GraphQL improves the situation but only to a certain degree &mdash; SQL/ORM queries
+> GraphQL is more powerful than REST and improves the situation.
+But only to a certain degree &mdash; SQL/ORM queries
 > are still vastly more powerful than GraphQL queries.

 **Schemaless is simple**

 RPC is simple:
-there is no schema to define, no CRUD resolvers to write.
+there is no schema to define and no CRUD resolvers to write.

-Instead, we simply define functions on our server and remotely call them in the browser allowing
+Instead, we simply define functions on our server and remotely call them in the browser.
+Which allows, while developing the frontend,
-our frontend to use any server-side tool to retrieve/mutate data, such as SQL or an ORM.
+to use any server-side tool we want to retrieve/mutate data,
+such as SQL queries or an ORM.
 (We have to be [careful about permissions](/../../#permissions) though.)